Hawaiian Islands, Hawaii

 Big Island

 Hawaii Volcanoes National Park is the reason to go to the Big Island.
-Kilauea has been erupting intermittently since 1983, and the park changes significantly depending on current activity.
-The Chain of Craters Road runs down to the coast where old lava flows have hardened into extraordinary formations.
-The lava tube at Thurston Lava Tube (Nāhuku) is open and easily walkable.
+Kilauea’s activity fluctuates; the park changes significantly depending on current eruption conditions.
+The Chain of Craters Road runs to the coast through lava fields.
+The Thurston Lava Tube (Nahuku) is open and easily walkable.

 Kauai